The three weeks before Christmas are when all hands are on deck, preparing for the holiday shopping season in a retail store.

-Even with lower occupancy, you need to keep in front of your customers - especially during the pandemic.
+Even with lower occupancy, you must keep in front of your customers.

-Results from all of your buying trips, all of your meetings with vendors, and all of your early buys mean merchandise is going to be arriving several times a day.
+Results from all of your buying trips, meetings with vendors, and early buys mean merchandise will arrive several times daily.

-All of your remaining calm, positive and encouraging skills will be needed to get the most out of this important time of the year.
+Your remaining calm, positive, and encouraging skills will be needed to get the most out of this critical time of the year.

 And whether you are the one responsible for the store emails or you are a luxury retailer with your own customer file...

 Here are 7 Tips for Higher Retail Holiday Sales Using your Email List and Social Media:

 1. We’ve Got It.
 During this busy time of year, you must market to those who know you.
 Your holiday messaging has to one-up Amazon.
 Your emails and social posts have to say, ”We have this product in-store right now, and you can take it home today!”
 Customers want it now; therefore, market what you have in stock.

 2. Don’t Be a Stranger.
 I don’t care if you don’t like to get more than one email per month, but major retailers know out of sight is out of mind.
 The more impressions you can consistently make with your existing customers and social media fans at this time of the year, the more you will reinforce their beliefs about why they liked you in the first place.
 In my blog post, Email Marketing to Increase Retail Sales in December, I offer topics for week-by-week holiday emails.

 3. More Pictures, Less Text.
 When someone takes the time to open your email to them, please don’t confuse them with too many messages, or they won’t figure out what you want them to do.
 Use pictures and spare the lengthy text.
 That doesn’t mean just prices and discounts either.
 Your goal, especially in the early part of the season, is to get them to have ideas of all you offer.
 Don't forget to use Facebook Live and Instagram videos, too.